Considering report writing season is upon us, I thought I’d share 2 quick data use tips that are relevant for this time of the year.

 It’s so much more than just numbers.

 Any evidence or information you collect about your students can and should be considered a relevant source of data.
-Yes, this may include data from assessments or tests that can come in numerical format, but it also includes work samples, observations and conversations that aren’t.
+Yes, this may include data from assessments or tests that can come in numerical format, but it also includes work samples, observations and conversations that don’t.

 In a reading classroom, arguably the most effective data you can gather is the information you learn about your students through observing them as they read, talking to them while conferring, listening to their discussions with peers and reading their writing about reading.